 The Epidemic Intelligence Information System (EPIS) aims to ensure transparent and timely information sharing among the participating public health authorities in order to detect public health threats at an early stage and facilitate their reporting under Decision 1082/2013/EU and the coordination of response activities.

-The designated National Coordinator in the EU Member States is responsible for nominating participating experts in their country and controls the access rights through the Customer Relationship Management (CRM) tool.
+The designated National Coordinator in the EU Member States is responsible for nominating participating experts in their country and controls the access rights through the Stakeholder Relationship Management (SRM) tool.

-EPIS-FWD facilitates the early detection and assessment of multi-country/multinational molecular typing clusters and outbreaks of FWDs.
-The platform connects epidemiologists and microbiologists from 51 countries: 27 EU Member States, three countries of the European Economic Area (EEA) - Iceland, Norway and Liechtenstein - and 21 other non-EU countries.
+EPIS-FWD facilitated the early detection and assessment of multi-country/multinational molecular typing clusters and outbreaks of FWDs.
+The platform connected epidemiologists and microbiologists from 51 countries: 27 EU Member States, three countries of the European Economic Area (EEA) - Iceland, Norway and Liechtenstein - and 21 other non-EU countries.

 EPIS-ELDSNet brings together data on Legionnaires’ disease, with a focus on the detection and follow-up of travel-associated clusters, and the investigation of community outbreaks (in an ad hoc fora with restricted access).
 This allows risk assessment and timely risk communication to the authorities in charge of risk management.
 The 30 EU/EEA countries, 24 non-EU countries (2), and Caribbean Public Health Agency currently have access to EPIS-ELDSNet.

-EPIS-AMR-HAI supports the rapid reporting and dissemination of information related to bacterial pathogens with previously unseen or emerging antimicrobial resistance and healthcare-associated infections which are or may become relevant for public health within the EU/EEA.
-All 30 EU/EEA Member States have access to EPIS-AMR-HAI.
+EPIS-AMR-HAI supported the rapid reporting and dissemination of information related to bacterial pathogens with previously unseen or emerging antimicrobial resistance and healthcare-associated infections which are or may become relevant for public health within the EU/EEA.
+All 30 EU/EEA Member States had access to EPIS-AMR-HAI.

 Albania, Armenia, Australia, Bosnia and Herzegovina, Canada, Georgia, Israel, Japan, Kosovo (This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence), Moldova, Morocco, New Zealand, South Africa, Serbia, Switzerland, North Macedonia, Montenegro, The United States of America, Tunisia, Turkey, and Ukraine.